Milofow/Milofow/Research/UX.md

 > fashion.
 Initially you'll focus on the MVP (the most important features) and then continue to flesh out the application.

+## Design
 Currently we're working on the next user story: ```As staff I want to be able to see the bill history``` and this document is going to focus on the design for that user story.

+For testing purposes I made an interactive prototype in Adobe XD to do usability tests with.

+## Testing
+Here I'll be describing different durability test methods with their results.

+### (Un)Moderated usability testing
+I chose moderated testing over unmoderated, so that I can quickly intervene if necessary.
+It also gives me the opportunity to ask more relevant questions in the process.

+### Session recording
+I combined the method above with recording the session, so I can take a look at accuring problems